bakenq/react-todolist/README.md

-Simple CRUD Todo app with React
+Simple CRUD Todo app with React and Motion